Chad-Mowbray/certs/README.md

 ![scary red text](readme/scary-red.png)

 But don't unplug your computer and hide under the bed just yet.
 That warning is just telling you that the website's server is using HTTP.
 HTTP just means that the traffic is unencrypted and could be intercepted without any real effort (as we'll see shortly).

 In this case, I think the attempt to scare you away from derpturkey.com is a little overblown.
 After all, it's just a blog.
 You go there, you read the content, and then you leave.  <i>You</i> aren't sending any data, and you certainly aren't sending any sensitive date.

-But most browser makers take a 'better safe than sorry' approach to informing users.
 However, if you are going to be sending data that you wouldn't want the whole world to see, then you should encrypt your data before you send it--with HTTPS.

+So why not just always use HTTPS?
+The answer is that it makes things more complicated (and can cost more too).
+In today's challenge you will be learning the difference between setting up an HTTP server and an HTTPS server.

+But, despite the extra hassle, browser makers would prefer that you always use HTTPS (hence the dramatic warnings).
+And things are heading that way.
+Most major sites now use HTTPS--and the percentage is likely to continue rising.
+So even if you aren't sending and receiving sensitive information, you are more likely than not, using encryption.

-Encryption is the difference between HTTP and HTTPS.
-Before we get into how all of this works, let's try intercepting some traffic from an HTTP connection and then an HTTPS connection.
+And encryption is the real difference between HTTP and HTTPS.
+Before we get into how all of this works, let's try intercepting some traffic from both an HTTP and an HTTPS connection to see what all the fuss is about.

 ### Introduction to Wireshark
-In order to to that, we are going to use a very common networking tool called Wireshark.
+In order to intercept all that traffic, we are going to use a very common networking tool called Wireshark.
 You can download it for free [here](https://www.wireshark.org/download.html).

 Hopefully, after using Wireshark, you'll be just a little bit more paranoid about web security.
 Let's just let it run for a minute and see what we get:

 (run capture)

 Depending on what you were doing, you probably got quite a bit more than you were expecting.
 All that output can be overwhelming, so we're going to narrow things down a bit.
+We are only going to worry about a few of these things.

-Since Wireshark can capture just about everying on your network, we are going to narrow it down.
-Let's first look at derpturkey.com, a Javascript coding blog.
-We'll first get the ip address
+Instead of just capturing everything, let's focus in on one particular website.
+We will look at derpturkey.com, a random Javascript coding blog.
+We'll first get the ip address so that we can filter our network capture:

 ```bash
 curl derpturkey.com -v
 ```
 If you look at the first couple lines of output, you will see derpturkey.com's ip address: 50.16.86.72.
-We can use this to filter our capture:
+We can paste this into the filter bar:

 ```bash
 ip.addr == 50.16.86.72
 ```
 ![HTTP capture](readme/derpturkey-http-capture.png)

-Now try clicking around the webpage and see what happens.
-You should see a bunch of packets start to populate your screen.
+Now try clicking around the webpage and and watch what happens in the Wireshark window.
+You should see clumps of packets start to populate your screen.

-If you look at the "protocol" columnn, you will notice that some are TCP and others are HTTP.
+If you look at the "protocol" columnn, you will notice that some are TCP and others are HTTP--and that TCP preceeds HTTP.
 If you double-click on one of the packets, you'll get a popup window.
 In the top pane of the window, you have five lines.
 Each one of those lines is a "layer" in the network.
 They go from low-level to high-level.
 The first line is the lowest layer, and the last is HTTP.

-This brings us to the so-called "OSI model".
+These layers bring us to the so-called "OSI model".
 The OSI (Open Systems Interconnection) model is an abstraction that is used to understand the different layers in a network-- all the way from wires to cat pictures.

-The OSI model has either 7 or 5 layers, depending on who you ask (5,6,and 7 are taken together).
-But for our purposes, 5 is fine.
+The OSI model has either 7 or 5 layers, depending on who you ask (5,6,and 7 are sometimes taken together).
+And for our purposes, 5 is fine.

 ![osi](readme/tcp-ip-stack.png)